m41na/espresso/docs/_core/application.md

 ## Application

-> The app object conventionally denotes the Espresso application, which is also a router since it extends the _IRouter_
+> The app object conventionally denotes the Espresso instance, which is also a router since it extends the _IRouter_
 > interface.
 Create it by calling the top-level express() static function available in the Espresso class:

 ```